-Legislative initiative Screening for dyslexia Dyslexia training for teachers and reading specialists Eligibility for accommodations and services for students with dyslexia What can educators do?
-Become involved in implementing or improving universal screening programs for dyslexia by reminding administrators about specific laws.
-Help your school share information with parents regarding dyslexia screening results.
-If you suspect a student has dyslexia, ensure that common cognitive and linguistic skills associated with dyslexia are assessed (e.g., phonological awareness, rapid automatized naming).
+Screening for dyslexia

+- 1. Become involved in implementing or improving universal screening programs for dyslexia by reminding administrators about specific laws. - 2.
+Help your school share information with parents regarding dyslexia screening results. - 3.
+If you suspect a student has dyslexia, ensure that common cognitive and linguistic skills associated with dyslexia are assessed (e.g., phonological awareness, rapid automatized naming). - 4.
 If you suspect your student has dyslexia, request that common reading and writing skills associated with dyslexia are assessed (e.g., basic reading skills [phonics and sight word identification], spelling, reading rate).

+Dyslexia training for teachers and reading specialists

-Advocate for the appointment of a specific person in charge of dyslexia training.
+- 1. Advocate for the appointment of a specific person in charge of dyslexia training. - 2.
 Request specific teacher training (for all special education and reading teachers) that includes structured literacy programs (e.g., explicit, systematic reading instruction; phonics instruction; etc.).
-Request dyslexia awareness training for all K-12 teachers.
+Request dyslexia awareness training for all K-12 teachers. - 3.
 Help the school develop a system for implementing daily, systematic instruction, delivered by teachers who have adequate training and experience.

+Eligibility for accommodations and services for students with dyslexia

-Become involved in the response to intervention, multi-tiered system of support, or a similar system at your school.
-Ensure that the accommodations and services that are provided are appropriate for students with dyslexia.
-Help colleagues become familiar with how to implement accommodations that help students with dyslexia.
+- 1. Become involved in the response to intervention, multi-tiered system of support, or a similar system at your school.
+Ensure that the accommodations and services that are provided are appropriate for students with dyslexia. - 2.
+Help colleagues become familiar with how to implement accommodations that help students with dyslexia. - 3.
 Collaborate with colleagues to evaluate the effectiveness of accommodations and services being provided to students with dyslexia.